Vhong Navarro: Family

+At the age of 19, Navarro became a father of Frederick from a non-showbiz girl.
 Navarro was previously married to Lalaine Bianca Lapus; their marriage was annulled in 2008.
-They have two sons, Isaiah and Frederick.
+They have a son named Isaiah.
 Despite their separation, Navarro maintains an amicable relationship with Lapus.
 In 2022, the family attended the graduation of their son Isaiah from the University of Santo Tomas (UST), where he earned a degree from the Faculty of Arts and Letters.
 Navarro's firstborn son Frederick, is also a graduate of UST in Information Technology now working as an IT specialist.
 In 2019, Navarro and Tanya Winona Bautista were married in Kyoto, Japan.